Data Definition Language (DDL) statements are used to define the

 Example:

-Let’s create Student Details and StudentTotalMarks and inserted some records.
+Let’s create Student Details and StudentTotalMarks and

 Student Details: